bmidgley/uaa/docs/Guide.rst

 Run Servers (using the UAA version <X> from above):

-cd login-server && mvn tomcat:run -P integration -Didentity.version=<X>
+cd login-server && mvn tomcat:run -P integration

+You can add -Didentity.version=<X> if you need a specific version built.

 (or to just run the UAA: cd uaa && mvn tomcat7:run)